 Sara Vargas Nessi is a fine artist with a background in theatre who captures natural light and shadows in her paintings.
-She moved to Canada in 2013 from Venezuela, where she began her art journey performing in plays for eight years and studying Arts at the Universidad Central de Venezuela.
+She is originally from Venezuela, where she began her art journey performing in plays for eight years and studying Arts at the Universidad Central de Venezuela.
 In 2016, she graduated from Fine Arts Studio at Centennial College.
 Since then, she has created impactful images with paint, sunlight, and shadows.
 She is persistently taking inspiration from themes like time, nature, movement, and ephemerality in her art practice.
-Sara’s work has been shown as installations, group, and solo exhibitions across Canada.
+Sara’s work has been shown as installations, group, and solo exhibitions.

 Due to her background in theatre, ephemerality is at the core of her art.
-Since 2016, she has been working on her ongoing project called Shadows, bringing attention to the small things in life using natural light and shadows.
+She has been working on her ongoing project called "Shadows", bringing attention to the small things in life using natural light and shadows.

 Her public art proposal based on her Shadows project was shortlisted in 2022 for a downtown Toronto building, 481 University, United BLDG.
 The proposal consisted of producing a series of 9 digital images of sizes 17"x60" to be displayed along the colonnade of the entrance of the building.

-She was selected to participate in the 2023 RBC Emerging Artist Network program with The Power Plant Contemporary Art Gallery for professional development in the arts.
-She is currently working on various projects, including her new painting collection Sundown and ongoing art projects like ART+NATURE, Shadows and more.
+She was selected to participate in the 2023 RBC Emerging Artist Network one-year program with The Power Plant Contemporary Art Gallery for professional development in the arts.
+She is a mentor for FAS students at Centennial College and a graduate FAS program advisor.

-The constant concepts behind my art are time, change, and ephemerality.
+The constant concepts behind my art are nature, beauty, and ephemerality.
 Through images showing my paintings under light and shadow silhouettes, viewers are invited to look beyond and discover that something as simple as a shadow can hold extraordinary value and beauty.

 My ongoing project, Shadows, combines traditional art as paint on canvas, digital photographs and nature represented by light and shadows.
 Shadows are viewed in my art as challenges that are part of our journey, an everyday element we take for granted but hold value and beauty, and a symbol of ephemerality.